Jung Bahadur Rana: Europe

 After the Treaty of Sugauli, the British gained access to Nepal's internal affairs.
 While previous prime ministers of Nepal had somewhat resisted the Resident's involvement, Jung Bahadur strongly believed that neither the Resident nor the Governor-General should have any direct involvement in Nepalese matters.
 He sought to establish a direct relationship between the Government of Nepal and the Queen and Prime Minister of Great Britain.
 Additionally, he was keen to understand the true extent of British power and, for these reasons, wished to travel to Great Britain.

 Jung Bahadur expressed his desire to the then Resident, Colonel Thorsby.
 Thorsby suggested that Jung Bahadur write a letter, which he did, and sent it to Calcutta.
 The Governor-General forwarded the message to Britain, where the request was accepted.
 The British also asked the Governor-General to arrange the necessary provisions.
 Subsequently, James Broun-Ramsay, sent a letter of acceptance to Kathmandu.
 The visit was to be diplomatic in nature, with Jung Bahadur visiting as a Royal Ambassador.

 After appointing his brother, Bam Bahadur Kunwar, as interim prime minister, and Badri Narsingh as interim Commander-in-Chief, Jung Bahadur left Kathmandu for Calcutta on 15 January.
 During his stay in Calcutta, he met with Lord and Lady Dalhousie and participated in a royal program.
 He also visited the Jagannath Temple.
-On 7 April, the Nepalese delegation departed Calcutta on the P&O Heddington.
+On 7 April, the Nepalese delegation departed Calcutta on the P&O Haddington.
 The ship traveled through Madras, Sri Lanka, and Aden before reaching the Suez Canal.

 In Egypt, Jung Bahadur and his team visited Cairo and Alexandria, where he met with Abbas Helmi.
 On 15 May 1850, the team arrived in Southampton.